-The law establishes that adverse inferences can only be drawn if the accused has either been warned by the court of the effect of the failure to give evidence or alternatively where he has stated that he will give evidence and then fails to do so.
+Under the 1994 Act, adverse inferences can only be drawn if the accused has either been warned by the court of the effect of the failure to give evidence, or where he has stated that he will give evidence and fails to do so.

-These provisions apply generally to all accused who fail to answer questions in their defence unless their refusal is justified.
-Such justification could be established only if it falls under one of three specified situations:
+This applies generally to all defendants who fail to answer questions in their defence, unless their refusal is justified.
+Such justification could be established only if it falls under one of three cases:

-Further, section 35 of the CJPOA 1994 requires the magistrates in a summary trial to take into account the failure of the accused to testify.
+In addition, section 35 of the 1994 Act requires the magistrates in a summary trial to take into account the failure of the accused to testify.
 If the case is before a jury, the provision allows the judge to direct the jury to consider the failure of the accused to testify in cases when he has not given evidence and has been warned of the consequences.

-In addition, the prosecution is entitled to comment upon the failure of the accused to testify.
+The prosecution is also entitled to comment upon the failure of the accused to testify.

-The elements of a direction to the jury in case of failure to testify have been established by case law.
-Those are now embodied in Judicial Studies Board, Specimen Direction 39.
-The direction given should contain guidance to the following elements:
+The elements of an appropriate direction to the jury in cases where a defendant has failed to testify have been established by case law (and formally embodied in required procedure).
+The direction given should contain guidance on the following elements:

 It is therefore clear that a jury cannot lawfully convict solely on the basis of the accused’s silence at trial.
-Nevertheless, such could be used to support the evidence of the prosecution against him and in that way lead to a conviction.
+Nevertheless, such a refusal to testify could be used to support the evidence of the prosecution against him and lead to conviction.